LouiseSteward/learn/adult-hiv/text/quiz-05.md

 	-	Serum ALT (alanine aminotransferase)
 9. How often should a patient be seen by the doctor or nurse if antiretroviral treatment is successful?
 	-	Every month
-	+	Every three months
+	+	Every 2 to 3 months
-	-	Every six months
+	-	Every 6 months
 	-	Every year
 10. For how long can treatment be successful?
 	-	Usually for a year
-	-	From one to five years
+	-	From one to 5 years
-	-	From five to 10 years
+	-	From five to 15 years
 	+	More than 10 years
 11. What indicates treatment failure?
 	-	The development of immune reconstruction inflammatory syndrome